-9.9 Health Care Services

-Clients should be provided assistance in accessing health insurance or Marketplace plans to assist with engagement in the health care system and HIV Continuum of Care, including medication payment plans or programs.

-• Eligible clients will be referred to Health Insurance Premium and Cost-Sharing Assistance (HIA) to assist clients in accessing health insurance or Marketplace plans within one (1) week of the referral for health care and support services intake.
+- - 9.9 Health Care Services Clients should be provided assistance in accessing health insurance or Marketplace plans to assist with engagement in the health care system and HIV Continuum of Care, including medication payment plans or programs.
+Eligible clients will be referred to Health Insurance Premium and Cost-Sharing Assistance (HIA) to assist clients in accessing health insurance or Marketplace plans within one (1) week of the referral for health care and support services intake.
 Eligible clients should be referred to other core services (outside of a medical, MCM, or NMCM appointment), as applicable to the client's needs, with education provided to the client on how to access these services.
 Eligible clients are referred to additional support services (outside of a medical, MCM, NMCM appointment), as applicable to the client's needs, with education provided to the client on how to access these services.

-Staff will follow-up within (10) business days of an applicable referral provided to HIA, any core or support service to ensure the client accessed the service(s).

-- Documented evidence of assistance provided to access health insurance or Marketplace plans in the primary client record. - Clients who received a referral for other core services who have documented evidence of the education provided to the client on how to access these services in the primary client record. - Clients who received a referral for other support services who have documented evidence of the education provided to the client on how to access these services in the primary client record. - Clients with documented evidence of referrals provided for HIA assistance that had follow-up documentation within 10 business days of the referral in the primary client record. - Clients with documented evidence of referrals provided to any core services that had follow-up documentation within 10 business days of the referral in the primary client record. - Clients with documented evidence of referrals provided to any support services that had follow-up documentation within 10 business days of the referral in the primary client record.
+Eligible clients are referred to additional support services (outside of a medical, MCM, NMCM appointment), as applicable to the client's needs, with education provided to the client on how to access these services.
+Documented evidence of assistance provided to access health insurance or Marketplace plans in the primary client record.
+Clients who received a referral for other core services who have documented evidence of the education provided to the client on how to access these services in the primary client record.
+Clients who received a referral for other support services who have documented evidence of the education provided to the client on how to access these services in the primary client record.
+Clients who received a referral for other support services who have documented evidence of the education provided to the client on how to access these services in the primary client record.
+Clients with documented evidence of referrals provided for HIA assistance that had follow-up documentation within 10 business days of the referral in the primary client record.
+Clients with documented evidence of referrals provided to any core services that had follow-up documentation within 10 business days of the referral in the primary client record.
+Clients with documented evidence of referrals provided to any core services that had follow-up documentation within 10 business days of the referral in the primary client record.
+Clients with documented evidence of referrals provided to any support services that had follow-up documentation within 10 business days of the referral in the primary client record.
+THMP Intake ProcessStaff are expected to meet with new/potential clients to complete a comprehensiveTHMP intake including explanation of program benefits and requirements.
+Theintake will also include the determination of client eligibility for the ADAP programin accordance with the THMP eligibility policies including Modified Adjusted GrossIncome (MAGI).Staff should identify and screen clients for third party payer and potential abuseStaff should obtain, maintain, and submit the required documentation for clientapplication including residency, income, and the THMP Medical Certification Form Documented evidence of THMP education provided to new/potential clients in the primary client record.
+Documentation of acquisition of all required THMP application documentation (including proof of residency, income and MCF)

-THMP Intake Process

-Staff are expected to meet with new/potential clients to complete a comprehensive THMP intake including explanation of program benefits and requirements.
-The intake will also include the determination of client eligibility for the ADAP program in accordance with the THMP eligibility policies including Modified Adjusted Gross Income (MAGI).

-Staff should identify and screen clients for third party payer and potential abuse

-Staff should obtain, maintain, and submit the required documentation for client application including residency, income, and the THMP Medical Certification Form (MCF).

-- Documented evidence of THMP education provided to new/potential clients in the primary client record. - Documentation of acquisition of all required THMP application documentation (including proof of residency, income and MCF)

-9.10 Benefits Continuation Process (ADAP)

-ADAP Enrollment Workers are expected to meet with new/potential and established ADAP enrollees; explain ADAP program benefits and requirements; and assist clients and or staff with the submission of complete, accurate ADAP applications.

-Birth Month/Recertification